dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 ### Using with ostree system, ie coreos/silverblue

 If you are using os_hardening with a filesystem that has an immutable filesystem in accordance with the ostree specification, then you can set the variable `os_immutable_fs: True`, which defaults to `os_immutable_fs: "{{ (ansible_facts.pkg_mgr == 'atomic_container') | bool }} "` and so should compensate for the immutable file system by default.
+Behind the scenes, the variable ansible_package_use will be set to rpm_ostree_pkg, to allow the generic ansible.builtin.package module to install via that module.
+Currently os_immutable_fs only selects for Fedora systems, ie iot, silverblue, coreos, kinoite.

-However, for os_hardening to work, you will need at least python-rpm package installed.
+For os_hardening to work, you will need the python-rpm package installed on the control node and 'pip install rpm' in the python prefix from where you are running ansible.

-Note that on Coreos systems, neither python nor python-rpm is installed as default.
+Note that on Coreos remote systems, neither python nor python-rpm is installed as default, so for ansible to work you will have to install both packages on the remote using ansible.builtin.raw, before you use os_hardening.

 ## Variables
 =======